zepedromvramiao/Portfolio/README.md

 Power Automate: Automated workflows for streamlining gym management tasks, such as sending notifications for equipment maintenance, membership renewals, etc.

+Power Pages: The gym's website, with available spaces, classes, and products sold

+Copilot Studio (ChatBot): A chatbot that informs about the gym's schedules and guides the user in purchasing products on the website

 Feel free to explore each project folder for detailed instructions on setup, usage, and customization.

 ## Getting Started: